mpanchmatia/PersonalizedBulkSMS/README.md

 5. Run Termux.
 Go to the path with cd command, where all the files are stored at your mobile.
 Run the command "tclsh SendSMS.tcl"

 Enjoy ... !

+Constrain:

+1. SMS size limit is 160 character.
+However with this utility, first character is always " " (space) so one can send SMS with 159 character only.
+2. the mobile should have valid network interface up.
+So one needs to connect to WiFi or Cellular.
+The application does not use Internet.